bushraaksoy/Vampire-Akinator/README.md

 In conclusion, our application will try to guess a character from “The Vampire Diaries” series based on a series of yes and no questions answered by the user, using a machine learning decision tree model.
 All the while keeping the experience fun and exciting for the user😄.

-# How you can use this project
+# How you can try out this game

 ### Clone the project from your terminal:
 ```bash